Programs & Requirements

 Emory & Henry provides Virginia Department of Education and CAEP approved initial teacher licensure programs in elementary/middle grades PK-8 and secondary programs (6-12 and PK-12) in a variety of teaching majors.
 Each program meets or exceeds the requirements for licensure in the Commonwealth of Virginia.

-In order to be admitted into the teacher preparation program to complete an undergraduate degree, a candidate must have passed all assessments required for their endorsement area, have an overall GPA of at least 2.75, a major GPA of at least 2.75 and have completed a program interview (usually conducted in the candidate’s junior year).
+In order to be admitted into the Graduate Program for teacher preparation, individuals must complete their undergraduate degree, pass all required assessments for their endorsement area, have an overall GPA of at least 3.0, a major GPA of at least 3.0. and have completed a program interview (typically conducted in the candidate’s junior year if an undergraduate student or prior to the program’s summer start date for online, fast-track applicants).

 In order to be admitted into the teacher preparation program to complete a master’s degree, a candidate must have passed all assessments required for their endorsement area, have an overall GPA of at least 3.0, a major GPA of at least 3.0 and have completed a program interview.

-The Teacher Preparation Handbook gives a good overview of what is expected in our program.
+The Teacher Preparation Handbook provides a detailed overview of the teacher preparation program.

 Students who wish to teach in the elementary/middle grades choose from three interdisciplinary majors that combine English and language arts, social sciences, natural sciences, and mathematics.
 Each of the three majors is named for its primary focus, but each also incorporates significant work in the other fields.
 These majors include: Interdisciplinary English, Interdisciplinary History and Social Sciences, and Interdisciplinary Mathematics.